bhisaac/5eFP/5eFP-SRD.md

 **_Turn_.** During a round, a creature takes its turn, during which it can spend a wide variety of actions.
 Usually, over the course of one turn, a creature can spend an action, use an object, or discard its reaction (see Actions).

-**_Upgrade_.** Once the PCs Recall, they may spend coin unlocking character upgrades.
-Available upgrades include species, background, and class and are limited to only those upgrades equal to or less than LEVEL.
-Once all PCs have finished spending coin on upgrades, downtime begins.
+**_Upgrade_.** Once the PCs Recall, they may spend ⛁ unlocking character upgrades.
+Available upgrades include background, class, and species and are limited to only those upgrades equal to or less than LEVEL.
+Once all PCs have finished spending ⛁ on upgrades, downtime begins.

 **_World Map_.** The world map defines the game world and drives the game's story.
 It is a top-down illustration of the game world or region divided into a 14-square by 14-square grid.
 Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.